Groupoid Twisted Partial Actions: Twisted Crossed Products and Morita Equivalence

 \section{Twisted Crossed Products and Morita Equivalence}

-Given a groupoid twisted partial action, we define the twisted crossed product associated to it and we show that the twisted crossed products of a partial action and of its globalization are Morita equivalent.
+In this section, given a twisted partial action of a groupoid, we introduce the associated twisted crossed product and show that the crossed products of the partial action and of its globalization are Morita equivalent.

-\begin{defi} Let $\alpha = (\{ D_g \}_{g \in \G}, \{ \alpha_g \}_{g \in \G}, \{ w_{g,h} \}_{(g,h) \in \G^2})$ be a groupoid twisted partial action of $\G$ on a ring $R$.
-We define the \emph{twisted crossed product} $R \rtimes_{\alpha,w} G$ as
+\begin{defi} Let $\alpha = (\{D_g\}_{g \in \mathcal{G}}, \{\alpha_g\}_{g \in \mathcal{G}}, \{w_{g,h}\}_{(g,h) \in \mathcal{G}^{(2)}})$ be a groupoid twisted partial action of $\G$ on a ring $R$.
+We define the \emph{twisted crossed product} $R *_{\alpha,w} G$ as

 where the $\delta_g$'s are symbols.
 The addition is the usual and the product is given by

 \end{defi}